lwindolf/lzone-cheat-sheets/README.md

-# DevSecOps Cheat Sheet Collection
+# DevOps Cheat Sheet Collection

 Markdown sources for all the cheat sheets found at https://lzone.de/